MiniMini+

-MiniMini+ is a Polish television channel owned and operated by ITI Neovision SA.
+MiniMini+ is a Polish television channel owned and operated by Canal+ International.
 Its programmes are aimed primarily at children aged 3–8.

 History

 Before the launch of MiniMini, Minimax (now known as Teletoon+) launched a programming block for preschoolers, known as MiniKaruzela, on 24 December 2000.

 MiniMini was launched on 20 December 2003 as a preschool channel by Cyfra+.
 However, MiniKaruzela continued to be broadcast on Minimax until 10 April 2004, when some programmes were moved to MiniMini.

 On 11 November 2011, MiniMini became MiniMini+.

 In 2014, Canal+ Cyfrowy was integrated to ITI Neovision SA (bought in 2013 by the Canal+ Group).

 MiniMini+ has a mascot named Rybka, a happy sunshine yellow fish.